 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Carolina College of Biblical Studies, approximately 67% of students took out student loans averaging $7,937 a year.
 That adds up to $31,748 over four years for those students.